trebeljahr/trebeljahr.com/_booknotes/the-goal.md

 ### Chapter Summary

 The hike continues and the protagonist figures out another key thing - namely that the group as a whole has to arrive and is limited by its slowest member, but if one reverses the march order, so that the slowest lead and the fastest follow, the group stays together.
-Next it really makes clear, that the only performance gains that really can be had are at the slowest member of the group, as long as they don't improve - the whole group doesn't.
+Next it  makes clear, that the only performance gains that  can be had are at the slowest member of the group, as long as they don't improve - the whole group doesn't.
 So in the end they take weight from his shoulders so that the group as a whole can move faster.
 The main idea hinted at here is the idea behind a constraint...
 Effectiveness can only increase at a very few, select points in any company (or group working together to achieve a goal) and those points are the constraints.
 Any productivity increase at other points than the constraints is worth 0.

 ## Chapter 16